-A breast explant procedure involves removal of breast implants while maintaining a natural, graceful body profile.
-It is major surgery, and is typically more complex than the original placement.
+A breast explant procedure involves the removal of breast implants while maintaining a natural, graceful body profile.
+It is a major surgery and is typically more complex than the original placement.
 That is because scar tissue forms after most surgical procedures.

 Breast Explant Basics

 When implants are removed, the pocket that holds the implant must be refilled with your natural tissue to restore an attractive profile.
 The technique used is similar to breast lift.
 When large implants are removed, the skin may have a stretched look; in addition, the breasts may appear to sag or have a deflated appearance.
 Dr. Hause is skilled in reshaping and lifting your breast tissue to ensure your look is as natural as before your initial surgery.